Understanding DORA: The EU's Digital Operational Resilience Act

 This is a change that Enterprise Architects and CIOs in the financial sector will want to pay attention to.
 DORA represents a major shift in regulatory requirements, mandating robust cybersecurity measures and contingency plans for both financial institutions and their third-party service providers.

-Learn how the Ardoq platform is empowering financial institutions with their digital transformations and resilience, including preparing for DORA compliance: How Enterprises are Using Ardoq to Support DORA
+Learn how the Ardoq platform is empowering financial institutions with their digital transformations and resilience, including preparing for DORA compliance: Why Ardoq's Approach to DORA

-What Is the Digital Operational Resilience Act, and Why Is It Important?
+What Is DORA (the Digital Operational Resilience Act), and Why Is It Important?

 DORA establishes a robust regulatory framework that aims to prevent, detect, and respond to cyber threats and operational disruptions.
-Here's a light overview:
+Here's an overview to explain what is DORA and what it entails at a high level:

 • Focus on Risk Management: DORA requires establishing a comprehensive ICT risk management framework involving vulnerability assessments, mitigation strategies, and ongoing monitoring.